JoseRoca/WinFBX/docs/RichEdit/CTextDocument2 Class.md

 Sets the default tab stop, which is used when no tab exists beyond the current display position.

 ```
-FUNCTION CTextDocument2.SetDefaultTabStop (BYVAL Value AS SINGLE) AS HRESULT
+FUNCTION CTextDocument2.SetDefaultTabStop (BYVAL Value AS SINGLE = 36.0) AS HRESULT
    this.SetResult(m_pTextDocument2->lpvtbl->SetDefaultTabStop(m_pTextDocument2, Value))
    FUNCTION = m_Result
 END FUNCTION